 Weight & Packability

-At 7.4 ounces the Windrunner is one of the heavier jackets we tested, and simply can't compete with the ultralight Patagonia Houdini, which weighs just 1.2 ounces.
+At 7.4 ounces, the Windrunner is one of the heavier jackets we tested and simply can't compete with some of the light and ultralight models we tested.
 This jacket is one of only a few models we tested that doesn't pack into its own pocket, further decreasing its score in this metric.
-The wide elastic cuffs, while making this jacket more comfortable in our opinion, also is harder to compact if you're short on space.
-However, it's not a huge jacket and is relatively simple to stuff into the bottom of your bag if it's hotter on your way home than it was on your way in.
+The wide elastic cuffs, while making this jacket more comfortable in our opinion, are also more difficult to compact when you're short on space.
+But it's not a huge jacket and is relatively simple to stuff into the bottom of your bag if it's hotter on your way home than it was on your way there.

-The Windrunner gives the wearer a fairly specific look and isn't the easiest to layer over any longer or looser-fitting clothing.
+The Windrunner gives the wearer a fairly specific look and isn't the easiest to layer over any longer or loose-fitting clothing.
 It's not our first choice for overly technical outdoor activities like climbing or backpacking, but it is decently versatile for less intense and urban activities.
 With two full-sized zippered hand pockets and a comfortable fit, we love throwing this jacket on for errands, dog walks, and even short hikes.
-We think it's a good everyday option, though if a front country, urban style is what you're after, the Fjallraven High Coast might be more your style.
+We think it's a good everyday option and definitely has a certain style that we just love.

 This windbreaker is a fun new take on a classic look.
-It works decently well, though doesn't blow us away with its functionality.
-It is superbly comfortable though and we think it makes a great addition to the everyday garb of the gym rat or activewear junkie.
+It works decently well, though it doesn't blow us away with its functionality.
+It is superbly comfortable, though, and we think it makes a great addition to the everyday garb of the gym rat or activewear junkie.

 Ad-free.
 Influence-free.
 Powered by Testing.